LibraryCarpentry/librarycarpentry.github.io/pages/about.md

 Organisations are encouraged to <a href="../membership/">join us as contributing members to support the work we do.</a> We welcome <a href="https://software-carpentry.org/join/">new people</a> to our community.
 We have
-<a href="https://software-carpentry.org/join/">many ways to engage</a>, including
+<a href="../join/">many ways to engage</a>, including
 <a href="https://twitter.com/thecarpentries">Twitter</a>, <a href="https://swc-slack-invite.herokuapp.com/">Slack</a>,
 our <a href="http://eepurl.com/cfODMH">newsletter</a>, and our <a href="https://software-carpentry.org/join/">email lists</a>.

 <h4>Style</h4>

 The Carpentries, while sounding plural, is a singular entity.
-Therefore, when referring to The Carpentries, verbs should also be singular, e.g. *The Carpentries is ...*.
+Therefore, when referring to The Carpentries, verbs should also be singular, e.g. *'The Carpentries is ...'*.
 The correct title for the merged organization is **The Carpentries**.
-However, you can use terminology such as *A Carpentries workshop ..*.
+However, you can use terminology such as *'A Carpentries workshop ...'*.